-Betty Lawson, a featured artist on Chapel Records, was a talented mezzo-soprano and choir director, enjoyed a long and successful career as a soloist, giving concerts and lyceum programs at high schools and Seventh-day Adventist academies and colleges.
-She was a featured soloist with numerous choirs in productions of oratorios and other works.
-She has also conducted many choirs and taught lessons for many years.
+Betty Lawson, a featured artist on Chapel Records, was a talented mezzo-soprano and choir director who enjoyed a long career as a soloist giving concerts and lyceum programs at high schools and Seventh-day Adventist academies and colleges.
+She was a featured soloist with numerous choirs in productions of oratorios and other major choral works.

-Betty was born in Portland, Oregon, on June 3, 1933, the only child of Fredrick and Mabel Tormoehlen.
+Betty was born in Portland, Oregon, on June 3, 1933, the only child of Fredrick Horstman and Mabel Ida Mae Waller Tormoehlen.
 Her mother was a singer who had studied at the Toronto Conservatory of Music and briefly been an opera singer in the Chicago Opera.
 After moving back to Portland, she had married and when Betty was five had joined the Seventh-day Adventist Church.
 She taught voice lessons and was the first singer to be featured on the Quiet Hour.

 Betty started piano lessons at age eight and later studied organ with Margaret Holden-Rippey.
 When Mark Daniels, a singer from the Chicago Opera and an acquaintance of her mother, moved to Portland, she studied voice with him, beginning at age fifteen and continuing through her college years.
 She attended Portland Union Academy, now Portland Adventist Academy, and graduated from there in 1950.

 After enrolling at Walla Walla College, now University, she continued voice study in Portland on the advice of Clarence Dortch, choir director at the college.
 She sang in his choirs and was a frequent featured soloist with his groups.
-Dortch was an important figure in her life that she recalled as her spiritual mentor.
-A history major and music minor, she gave a junior recital at the college and was frequently featured as a recitalist in the Portland area during this time.
-She married Harold Gene Lawson, a physician she had met in a blind date, in December 1953 and did not complete a degree at WWC.
+Dortch was an important figure in her life, recalled by her as a spiritual mentor.
+A history major and music minor, she gave a junior recital at the college and was frequently featured as a recitalist in the Portland area during that time.
+She married Harold Gene Lawson, a physician she had met on a blind date, December 13, 1953, and did not complete a degree at WWC.